vuestorefront/vue-storefront/packages/core/docs/composition/composables.md

 ### Internals of the `load` method

 You might be wondering what happened within the composable when we called the `load` method in the example above.
-The behavior of methods is different between composables, but in the case of the `useUser` composable, the `load` method updated the `loading`, `error`, and `user` properties to reflect the current state, and later the result of the API call corresponding to this method.
+The behavior of methods is different between composables.
+Still, in the case of the `useUser` composable, the `load` method updated the `loading`, `error`, and `user` properties to reflect the current state, made an API call, and then updated the state with the API's response.

 <img
   src="../images/useUser-load-flow.png"